 Rivers, Lakes and bush experience.

-The size of Switzerland, Selous Game Reserve is an immense area of protected wilderness that has remained untouched for millions of years.
+The size of Austria, Nyerere National Park is an immense area of protected wilderness that has remained untouched for millions of years.

-The Selous Game Reserve is the largest protected wet wilderness area in Africa, covering a total area of 54,600 km2 (21,081 sq. miles), almost 6% of Tanzania’s land surface.
-The Selous is four times the size of the Serengeti.
+The Nyerere National Park is the biggest national park in Africa, covering a total area of 30,893 km2 (almost 12,000 sq. miles), 3.2% of Tanzania’s land surface.
 A large area of the reserve is drained by the Rufiji River.